OhMedrano/konYo/README.md

 		- Fix the locations page (Using a modified version of the display that I have for the Menu and What's Brewin' content. )

+11/28 -

+		Made a lot of progress in the past 2 days.

+		Done -

+			Make About Us Page
+				-Set up routing for the different about us.
+(Store, Owners, Baristas) -Finished up Stores and Owners pages
+				-Added Image carousel.

+			Changed Color Scheme

+			Readjusted Nav Menu for better centering

+			Took out the box blur shadow from the Locations popup blurb.
+(Might take out blurb all together).

+		Still needs to be done

+			MAKE THE BACKEND FOR THE EMAIL!!!!!!!!!!!!

+			Make a better logo...
+(The files they gave me are either corrupt or it won't work aestestically).

+			Get the gallery up.
+(Be Ready for social media)

+			Add the added descriptions on to the menu json.

+			Pick out better Fonts.

+		So far it looks a lot better than it did before.